The Agenda: Haley faces confirmation hearing; governor reveals finances; N. Charleston charter school struggles

 Source: The State

-Meanwhile, in Columbia, the state Supreme Court made a ruling on who should be next in line to take Gov. Haley’s place: President pro tempore of the state Senate, Sen. Hugh Leatherman.
+Meanwhile, in Columbia, the state Supreme Court made a ruling on who should be next in line after current Lt.
+Gov. Henry McMaster takes Haley's place: President pro tempore of the state Senate, Sen. Hugh Leatherman.

 Source: P&C